Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Abstract

 \section{Abstract}

-We introduce the $ARMOR_D$ methods as novel approaches to enhancing the adversarial robustness of deep learning models.
-These methods are based on a new class of optimal-transport-regularized divergences, constructed via an infimal convolution between an information divergence and an optimal-transport (OT) cost.
-We use these as tools to enhance adversarial robustness by maximizing the expected loss over a neighborhood of distributions, a technique known as distributionally robust optimization.
-Viewed as a tool for constructing adversarial samples, our method allows samples to be both transported, according to the OT cost, and re-weighted, according to the information divergence.
-We demonstrate the effectiveness of our method on malware detection and image recognition applications and find that, to our knowledge, it outperforms existing methods at enhancing the robustness against adversarial attacks. $ARMOR_D$ yields the robustified accuracy of $98.29\%$ against $FGSM$ and $98.18\%$ against $PGD^{40}$ on the MNIST dataset, reducing the error rate by more than $19.7\%$ and $37.2\%$ respectively compared to prior methods.
-Similarly, in malware detection, a discrete (binary) data domain, $ARMOR_D$ improves the robustified accuracy under $rFGSM^{50}$ attack compared to the previous best-performing adversarial training methods by $37.0\%$ while lowering false negative and false positive rates by $51.1\%$ and $57.53\%$, respectively.
+We introduce a new class of optimal-transport-regularized divergences, $D^c$, constructed via an infimal convolution between an information divergence, $D$, and an optimal-transport (OT) cost, $C$, and study their use in distributionally robust optimization (DRO).
+In particular, we propose the $ARMOR_D$ methods as novel approaches to enhancing the adversarial robustness of deep learning models.
+These DRO-based methods are defined by minimizing the maximum expected loss over a $D^c$-neighborhood of the empirical distribution of the training data.
+Viewed as a tool for constructing adversarial samples, our method allows samples to be both transported, according to the OT cost, and re-weighted, according to the information divergence; the addition of a principled and dynamical adversarial re-weighting on top of adversarial sample transport is a key innovation of $ARMOR_D$. $ARMOR_D$ can be viewed as a generalization of the best-performing loss functions and OT costs in the adversarial training literature; we demonstrate this flexibility by using $ARMOR_D$ to augment the UDR, TRADES, and MART methods and obtain improved performance on CIFAR-10 and CIFAR-100 image recognition.
+Specifically, augmenting with $ARMOR_D$ leads to 1.9\% and 2.1\% improvement against AutoAttack, a powerful ensemble of adversarial attacks, on CIFAR-10 and CIFAR-100 respectively.
+To foster reproducibility, we made the code accessible at \url{https://github.com/star-ailab/ARMOR}.